 6. Thai Massage

 This form of massage is also known as “lazy yoga,” you have a qualified therapist stretch you out, specifically with myofacial trigger points.
-This reduces* pain, increases* flexibility and reduces* pain specifically in the lower back.
-This is great for any soft tissue pain, due to the muscles working simultaneously together both concentric and eccentric actually protecting from an injury or over stretch.
-Thai massage has also been related to reducing* anxiety and tension, this most likely is due to the breathing required for the stretches in this form of massage.
+This reduces pain, increases flexibility and reduces pain specifically in the lower back.
+This is great for any soft tissue pain, due to the muscles working simultaneously together both concentric and eccentric actually protecting from an injury or overstretch.
+Thai massage has also been related to reducing anxiety and tension, this most likely is due to the breathing required for the stretches in this form of massage.

 7. Corrective Exercise

 Qualified fitness professionals perform this type of exercise with training specifically related to alignment, overuse and tight muscle recognition.
-In today’s world people are sitting more and not moving in different movement patterns.
+In today’s world, people are sitting more and not moving in different movement patterns.
 Their body’s because dominantly strong and tight in certain areas and weak and overstretched in other areas.
-Think about someone who drives or workout on a computer all day, their chest becomes tight from leaning over all day and their shoulders and lower back become weak and over stretched from being out of natural alignment.
-Doing this for years can only guarantee pain and even a dehabilitating injury.
+Think about someone who drives or workout on a computer all day, their chest becomes tight from leaning over all day and their shoulders and lower back become weak and overstretched from being out of natural alignment.
+Doing this for years can only guarantee pain and even a debilitating injury.
 Picking up a suitcase or tripping over something can be the beginning of a terrible muscle pull or tear due to these imbalances.
-Having a corrective exercise specialist recognize your imbalances, tight and weak areas, then develop a exercise program to help with them, can prevent injury and reduce* pain.
+Having a corrective exercise specialist recognize your imbalances, tight and weak areas, then develop an exercise program to help with them, can prevent injury and reduce pain.

 8. Craniosacral Therapy